tc39/proposal-record-tuple/README.md

 ## Could I "box" a pointer to an object, and put that in a Record or Tuple?

 Yes!
-Because you can store primitives in a Record or Tuple, you are free to use any primitive value as a "surrogate" for an object, and store said object in a side table.
-Integer surrogates are a common method of implementing this type of operation.
+Because you can store primitives in a Record or Tuple, you are free to use any primitive value to represent a "reference" for an object, and store said object in a side table.
+For example, integers or Symbols could be used as these sorts of references.

 Additionally, the [Symbols as WeakMap keys](https://github.com/rricard/proposal-symbols-as-weakmap-keys) proposal provides a way of accomplishing this via Symbols and WeakMaps.
 Using Symbols as WeakMap keys, you will be able to reference objects in your code in the following way without leaking memory: